ncp38/cs142-s24/labs/lab4/index.md

 ### Getting started

-Partner up with your new partner, then create a new project from version control (as we've been doing for the last several classes).
+Partner up with your partner, then create a new project from version control (as we've been doing for the last several classes).
 Follow the instructions in the .md file!

 ### Code Source